Public Functions

 • ys_out::AbstractArray{<:Real}: Convolved spectrum (or ys if ζ_rt == 0).

-See also: rt_macro_kernel
+See also: rt_macro_kernel, convolve_iso_rt_macro

 source